Nickchapman3773/Uranium-Fever/README.md

 > [!note]
 > This section is still under construction!

+- Keybinds - How do I find Uranium Fever's Keybinds?
+	- Press K in the pause menu.
-- Why do I have to manually install TTW, NVR, and Stash Organizer?
+- Manual Installs - Why do I have to manually install TTW, NVR, and Stash Organizer?
 	- Modpub does not allow automated wabbajack downloading.
 We apologize for this inconvenience.
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- NO!
 The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.